Purchase Price Allocation

 Purchase Price Allocation Challenges

-The measured net assets form the basis for measuring future performance, as capitalized values will weigh on EBIT in the future.
-The remaining goodwill is calculated as a residual quantity and assigned to the benefiting cash-generating units.
+The valued net assets form the basis for future performance measurement, as the amortization of capitalized assets will reduce operating income in the future.
+The remaining goodwill is calculated as a residual amount and assigned to the benefiting cash-generating units.

 Assessment Requirements